eunjsky/ej-reading-tracker/README.md

-A README.md file with these sections:
+# App Title: My Book Lounge

-# App Title:(former)Book Tracker (new) My Book Lounge
+- (former named)Book Tracker
 - This app is like a reading journal that you can store your reading record/or book information etc.
 - You can add books that you've read or books you want to read later.
 - You can also write the review of book.